South Africa

 Corporate - Other taxes

-VAT is an indirect tax that is largely directed at the domestic consumption of goods and services and at goods imported into South Africa.
+VAT is an indirect tax that is largely directed at the domestic consumption of goods and services in South Africa.
 The tax is designed to be paid mainly by the ultimate consumer or purchaser in South Africa.
-It is levied at two rates, namely a standard rate and a zero rate (0%).
+It is levied at two rates, namely a standard rate (currently 15%) and a zero rate (0%).

 Very few business transactions carried out in South Africa are not subject to VAT.
-The tax is collected by businesses that are registered with the SARS as ’vendors’ on all taxable supplies throughout the production and distribution chain.
+The tax is generally collected by businesses that are registered with the SARS as vendors on all taxable supplies throughout the production and distribution chain.
 Sales or supplies by non-vendors are not subject to VAT.

 VAT registration and administration